samzhang111/pit/DESCRIPTION.rst

 An optional positional argument after the main code section is run after the input ends.
 ::
     cat redundant.txt | pit -e -b 'a=set()' 'a.add(_)' 'print len(a)'

-(This runs roughly twice as fast as doing 'sort redundant.txt | uniq | wc')